-Starboard Ocean Ambassador Cal Major recently took an opportunity of a lifetime to go to the APP World Tour‘s New York SUP Open on Long Beach with Dryrobe, and some of her fellow Starboard athletes, including champion eco-warrior Zane Schweitzer.
-The Paddle Against Plastic founder has done some pretty impressive eco campaigns like her Lands End to John O’Groats paddleboard adventure…
+Starboard Ocean Ambassadors Cal Major and Zane Schweitzer recently took an opportunity of a lifetime to go to the APP World Tour‘s New York SUP Open on Long Beach with Dryrobe, and some of her fellow Starboard athletes, including champion eco-warrior Zane Schweitzer.
+The Paddle Against Plastic founder has done some pretty impressive eco campaigns like her Lands…

 Starboard Dream Team Rider And Eco Ambassador For Our Oceans